Richard A. Couto

-Richard Anthony Couto (December 31, 1941 – February 25, 2017) was a teacher, history professor and author as well as a proponent of service learning.
+Richard Anthony Couto (December 31, 1941 – February 25, 2017) was a teacher, political science professor and author as well as a proponent of service learning.

 Couto grew up in Lawrence, Massachusetts.
 He received a B.A. from Marist College, an M.A. from Boston College and a Phd from the University of Kentucky.

 The Tobias Leadership Center at Indiana University interviewed Couto in 2016.

 He became a father by marriage and had a daughter with his wife Patricia.

 He received several fellowships and awards for his work.